 Hence, the correct answer is option 4) It allows breeders to control the genetics of the offspring produced.

 Q3.
-In the cloning of cattle, a fertilized egg is taken out of the mother's womb and
+In the cloning of cattle, a fertilised egg is taken out of the mother's womb and

-In the eight cell stage the individual cells are separated under electrical field for further development in culture media
+In the eight-cell stage, the individual cells are separated under an electrical field for further development in culture media

 Explanation: